WordPress/plugin-check/docs/creating-a-static-check.md

 Here are two more concrete ways to write static checks.

-## Creating a new Check using PHP CodeSniffer.
+## Creating a new check using PHP CodeSniffer

-A new Check class should be created for the static check and should implement the following attributes.

-- The class name should be suffixed with `_Check`.
-- The class should extend the `Abstract_PHP_CodeSniffer_Check` class.
-- The class should implement the `get_args()` method.

-## Creating a new Check using Abstract_File_Check.

-A new Check class should be created for the static check and should implement the following attributes.
+A new class should be created for the static check, extending the `Abstract_PHP_CodeSniffer_Check` class.
+Here is an example:

-- The class name should be suffixed with `_Check`.
-- The class should extend the `Abstract_File_Check` class.
-- The class should implement the `check_files()` method.

-### PHPCS Arguments

-Rather than write all the logic required to run PHPCS, the `Abstract_PHP_CodeSniffer_Check` handles this logic so developers only need to supply the arguements to PHPCS in order to get their check working.

-This is done by implementing the `get_args()` method in the new Check class defined within the `Abstract_PHP_CodeSniffer_Check`.

-The `get_args()` method should return an associative array containing the PHPCS arguments including the file extension, code standard and specific sniff to run.

-Below is an example of a Static Check class that checks for i18n usage in the plugins codebase.

 ```php
 use WordPress\Plugin_Check\Checker\Check_Result;